reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 ---
-title: "Production Health Check of Spring Boot Applications"
+title: "Health Checks with Spring Boot"
 categories: [spring-boot]
-date: 2020-09-07 06:00:00 +1000
+date: 2020-09-22 06:00:00 +1000
-modified: 2020-09-07 06:00:00 +1000
+modified: 2020-09-22 06:00:00 +1000
 author: pratikdas
 excerpt: "Monitoring and observability are essential in distributed environments.
 Spring Boot comes with the Actuator module which provides the health status and integrates with Micrometer to emit metrics."
 image:
-  auto: 0074-stack
+  auto: 0082-ekg
 ---

 Monitoring and observability are essential in distributed environments and they rely on effective health checking mechanisms that can be observed at runtime.

-We will build health check functions in Spring Boot applications and make them observable by capturing useful health metrics and integrate with popular monitoring tools.
+In this article, we will build health check functions in Spring Boot applications and make them observable by capturing useful health metrics and integrate with popular monitoring tools.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-health-check" %}

 ## Why Do we use Health Checks?
-A distributed system is composed of many moving parts like a database, queues, and other services.**Health check functions tell us the status of our running application like whether the service is slow or not available.**
+A distributed system is composed of many moving parts like a database, queues, and other services. **Health check functions tell us the status of our running application like whether the service is slow or not available.**

 We also learn to predict the system health in the future by observing any anomalies in a series of metrics like memory utilization, errors, and disk space.
 This allows us to take mitigating actions like restarting instances, falling back to a redundant instance, or throttling the incoming requests.

-**Timely Detection and proactive mitigation will ensure that the application is stable and minimize any impact on business functions.**
+**Timely detection and proactive mitigation will ensure that the application is stable and minimize any impact on business functions.**

-Apart from infrastructure and operations teams, health check metrics, and insights derived from them are also becoming useful to the end-users.
+Apart from infrastructure and operations teams, health check metrics and insights derived from them are also becoming useful to the end-users.

 In an API ecosystem, for instance, with API developers, partners, and third-party developers, the health status of APIs is regularly updated and published in a dashboard, like on this Dashboard by Twitter:

 ![twitter API Health Status](/assets/img/posts/spring-boot-health-check/twitter-api-health-status.png)

-The dashboard gives a snapshot of the health status of the Twitter APIs as "Operational", "Degraded Performance", etc. helping us to understand the behavior of our applications consuming those APIs.
+The dashboard gives a snapshot of the health status of the Twitter APIs as "Operational", "Degraded Performance", etc. helping us to understand the current status of those APIs.

 ## Common Health Checking Techniques